On the Tree Structure of Orderings and Valuations on Rings: Abstract

 \section{Abstract}

-Let $R$ be a not necessarily commutative ring with $1.$ In the present paper we first introduce the notion of quasi-orderings on $R,$ which axiomatically subsumes all orderings and valuations on that ring.
-We proceed by uniformly defining a finer relation $\leq$ on the set of all quasi-orderings on $R$, thereby generalizing the respective notion known from valuation theory.
-Next, we establish a tree structure theorem for all quasi-orderings on $R,$ whose supports coincide.
-As an application of the tree structure theorem we obtain that the set of all orderings and valuations on $R$ can be realized by the spectrum of a commutative ring with $1.$
+Let $R$ be a not necessarily commutative ring with $1.$ In the present paper we first introduce a notion of quasi-orderings, which axiomatically subsumes all the orderings and valuations on $R$.
+We proceed by uniformly defining a coarsening relation $\leq$ on the set $\mathcal{Q}(R)$ of all quasi-orderings on $R.$ One of our main results states that $(\mathcal{Q}(R),\leq')$ is a rooted tree for some slight modification $\leq'$ of $\leq,$ i.e. a partially ordered set admitting a maximum such that for any element there is a unique chain to that maximum.
+As an application of this theorem we obtain that $(\mathcal{Q}(R),\leq')$ is a spectral set, i.e. order-isomorphic to the spectrum of some commutative ring with $1.$ We conclude this paper by studying $\mathcal{Q}(R)$ as a topological space.